If you are travelling abroad and think you may need vaccinations or Anti malaria tablets, please book a Nurse appointment

 - Respect the power of the sun - use sun creams regularly.

 - If you are advised to take anti-malaria tablets, remember that you may need to start at least one week before departure and continue for four weeks after you return.
-Anti-malaria tablets can also be obtained for a pharmacy without a prescription
+Anti-malaria tablets can also be obtained from a pharmacy without a prescription

 Travel Health Questionnaire